EVERYTHING YOU NEED TO KNOW ABOUT

 Did you know that pilot whales are actually dolphins?
 In fact, after the orca, they are the second largest dolphin on the planet.
-Other interesting pilot whale facts to get your head around:

 - There are two species of Pilot Whale – the long-finned pilot whale and the short-finned pilot whale.
 They are very difficult to tell apart but short-finned pilot whales tend to prefer warmer waters while long-finned whales are found in colder waters.

 - Pilot whales either black or dark grey with a pale anchor-shaped patch on their bellies.

 - Their preferred diet is squid but they will also happily eat other small fish including herring.
 Pilot whales consume approximately 30 kilograms of squid and fish per day.

 - Pilot whales are more elusive than other whales as they tend to swim in deeper waters.